 After reading countless forum posts I noticed many others were reporting similar issues and the issue seemed quite widespread.

-So after some research I read that Microsoft were aware of the bug and did not expect it to be resolved until September time.
-Others were saying that it worked with users who’s machines where not joined to an Active Directory domain.
-This lead me to think about try using a local account and there it is folks – my solution!
+So after some research, I read that Microsoft was aware of the bug and did not expect it to be resolved until September time.
+Others were saying that it worked with users whose machines were not joined to an Active Directory domain.
+This leads me to think about try using a local account and there it is folks – my solution!

-This is a less of a solution but more of a work around whilst Microsoft fix this issue once and for all!
+This is less of a solution but more of a workaround whilst Microsoft fix this issue once and for all!